Mshah99github/InterAcT/Readme.md

    - **Authors:** Mazzia, Vittorio; Angarano, Simone; Salvetti, Francesco; Angelini, Federico; Chiaberge, Marcello
    - **Link:** [Action Transformer (AcT)](https://github.com/PIC4SeR/AcT)

-We deeply appreciate the efforts of these researchers and developers, whose work has been instrumental in advancing our project.
+We deeply appreciate the efforts of these researchers and developers, whose work laid the foundation for this project.

 ---

 **Project Title :**
 InterAcT: A Generic Keypoints-Based Lightweight Transformer Model for Recognition of Human Solo Actions and Interactions in Aerial Videos

 **Project Description:**
 It is an activity recognition project which utilizes keypoints data, extracted from RGB videos using YOLO v8 pose estimation model.
 This project introduce a generic transformer model known as InterAcT, capable of recognizing solo human actions as well as human-human interactions in aerial videos.